ucscode/DOMTable/README.md

 $table->data($data);
 ```

+In this example, the $data array contains multiple rows of data, where each row is represented as an associative array.
+Each key in the associative array corresponds to a column name, and the corresponding value represents the data for that column in the row.
+You can add as many rows as needed to populate the table with your desired data.

 ### Modifying column values

 You can modify the values of the table columns before they are displayed using the `prepare()` method.
 The method accepts a callback function as an optional parameter, which allows you to manipulate the data.